pyranges/pyranges_1.x/docs/how_to_create.rst

 Data for testing
 ----------------

-For testing purposes, pyranges provides some data in ``pr.example_data``.
+For testing purposes, pyranges provides some data in :ref:`pr.example_data <pyranges_example_data>`.
 See an overview with:

   >>> pr.example_data
   Available example data: